 Measure out 50 grams of sourdough starter in a fresh, clean glass container

-The starter that's left over should be thrown out, at this point it may contain bacteria that you don't really want to eat.
+The leftover sourdough starter should be thrown out; at this point, it may contain bacteria that you don't want to eat.

 Add 100 grams of bread flour and 100 grams of water and mix thoroughly.
 Close the container.
 You can seal it if you want.
 Store somewhere warm (about 25°C/77°F)